uh-ratings/uh-ratings.github.io/index.md

 ### Course review page

-Once you are logged in, you can see a list of courses and provide the review to the course you want to rate.
+Once you are logged in, you can see a list of courses with star rating and click on the name will lead to the course review page where you can provide the review to the course you want to rate.

 <img src="doc/list-course.png">
 <img src="doc/courseReview.png">